wagtail/wagtail/docs/extending/custom_tasks.md

 ## Customising behaviour

-Both `Task` and `TaskState` have a number of methods which can be overridden to implement custom behaviour.
+Both `Task` and `TaskState` have a number of methods that can be overridden to implement custom behaviour.
 Here are some of the most useful:

 `Task.user_can_access_editor(page, user)`, `Task.user_can_lock(page, user)`, `Task.user_can_unlock(page, user)`:

-These methods determine if users usually without permissions can access the editor, lock, or unlock the page, by returning True or False.
+These methods determine if users usually without permission can access the editor, and lock, or unlock the page, by returning True or False.
 Note that returning `False` will not prevent users who would normally be able to perform those actions.
 For example, for our `UserApprovalTask`:

 ```python